William Raphael: Biography

 Like Paul Kane and Cornelius Krieghoff, Raphael was known for his paintings of the habitant and First Nations peoples.
 In 1866, Raphael painted Immigrants at Montreal, later titled Behind Bonsecours Market, purchased by the National Gallery of Canada in 1957.
 The artist portrayed himself in the painting: he is the man in the crowd carrying a portfolio and a five-pronged candlestick, perhaps inherited from his family (presumably, he was painting what he brought as an immigrant to the New World).
 He worked and exhibited with the Society of Canadian Artists in Montreal (1867), of which he was a founder, the Art Association of Montreal, the Ontario Society of Artists (member in 1879), and the Royal Canadian Academy of Arts, of which he was a charter member.
 He also exhibited his work at the Centennial Exposition in Philadelphia in 1876, the Royal Society of British Artists in 1877–1878 and at the Colonial and Indian Exhibition in London in 1886.
 In 1996, Galerie Walter Klinkhoff in Montreal organized a retrospective of his work.
+In the final decades of his life, Raphael gradually withdrew from the public art world, a retreat shaped in part by the rise of anti-Semitism in Europe and North America, which contributed to the marginalization of his work prior to his death in 1914.

+Raphael was actively involved in the formation and exhibition programs of several key Canadian art institutions, including the Society of Canadian Artists in Montreal, founded in 1867, or which he was a founding member, as well as the Art Association of Montreal, where he contributed regularly to exhibitions.
+He later become a member of the Ontario Society of Artists in 1879, enabling him to exhibit annually in Toronto, and was a founding academician of the Canadian Academy of Arts at its official inauguration in 1880 (later the Royal Canadian Academy of Arts).

+Raphael's contribution to Canadian art history has been reassessed in recent scholarship, highlighting his role in opening new creative pathways for later generations or artists.
 His work is in public collections such as the National Gallery of Canada, the McCord Museum, the Montreal Museum of Fine Arts, the Musée national des beaux-arts du Québec, the Vancouver Art Gallery, and the Château Ramezay.
-Among his memberships were the Pen and Pencil Club of Montreal in 1890 (he was an original member), and a member of the Council of Arts and Manufactures of the Province of Quebec in 1904.
+Among his memberships were the Pen and Pencil Club of Montreal in 1890 (he was an original member), and a member of the Council of Arts and Manufactures of the province of Quebec in 1904.